 - Urban League

 There are many more, especially at local churches, which usually have specific ministries within the church that cater to financial crisis situations.
-Call the churches in your area and ask if they have a family assistance program that could keep your utility from being shut off.
+Call the churches in your area and ask if they have a crisis assistance program that could keep your utility from being shut off.

 Utility Company Programs